An inside look at product management at IBM and the interview process.

-Hi I'm Kevin Wei, a product manager (aka an offering manager -- I can get into that in a bit) on IBM's data + AI team.
-I studied mathematics at UCLA, worked 2 summers as a software engineering intern at a Series E AdTech startup, and advised Metta World Peace (Ron Artest) as the product manager for his social basketball app, Gradelo.
+Hi I'm Kevin Wei, a product manager on IBM's data and AI team.
+I studied mathematics at UCLA, worked 2 summers as a software engineering intern at a Series E AdTech startup, and advised Metta World Peace (Ron Artest) as the product manager for his social basketball app, XvsX Sports.

 I'm excited to shed some light on product management at IBM.

 What is an IBM offering manager?

 You may see that IBM is hiring not product managers, but offering managers.
 At IBM, the product management role is being revamped.
 For several years now, product managers here have been called "offering managers" (OM).
 In 2021, certain organizations within IBM (including cloud and cognitive software, which is the org I am a part of), began transitioning from the "offering manager" title to the more traditional "product manager" title.

 At its core, offering managers at IBM perform the same tasks as traditional product managers.
 But instead of managing products we manage offerings, which are described as products or services designed for a market of users who will value the end-to-end experience.

 According to IBM's careers page, offering managers are "responsible for the full lifecycle of an offering: from validating need to determining the business model and defining the solution requirements."
 Since certain organizations are transitioning to the "product manager" role, you will also see "product manager" roles on the careers page.